-In sum, this study provides the first experimental examination of segregation behavior.
+In sum, this study provides the first experimental examination of segregation behavior in the laboratory.
 It also provides an intriguing framework for future experimental work on how and why segregation occurs, as well as the consequences of market segmentation.
-We believe that thorough laboratory studies of decentralized matching with search frictions and segregation might shed light on market design, for example, on whether providing multiple markets might facilitate job search in Yahoo!'s HotJobs, and matching success rate at match.com.
+We believe that thorough laboratory studies of decentralized matching with search frictions and segregation might shed light on market design, for example, on whether providing multiple markets might facilitate job search in Yahoo!'s HotJobs, and matching success rate at online dating sites such as match.com.